A3sal0n/FalconGate/README.md

 - Detect and report on internal and outbound port scans
 - Report details of all new devices connected to your network
 - Block ads based on open source lists
+- Monitor a custom list of personal or family accounts used in online services for reports of hacking and alerts if any hit was found

 ## Getting Started